resumic/schema/VISION.md

 Our detailed items:
   * Generic schema additions only

+## Core Concept
-## Core ConceptResumic strives to provide a standardized and generic data schema for resumes/CVs.
+Resumic strives to provide a standardized and generic data schema for resumes/CVs.

 ## General Aim
 Resumic aims to be a generic data schema with a thin layer of tooling around to enable easily working with your data.